Emergency

 cataserious foot problems

-Physician & Diabetologist doctor from shalby hospitals explains how to prevent amputation
+Physician & Diabetologist doctor from Shalby Hospitals explains how to prevent amputation

 Do you want to avoid serious foot problems that can lead to a toe, foot or leg amputation?
 It is all about taking good care of your feet.
-If you have loss of feeling in your feet, changes in the shape of your feet and or foot ulcers or sores that do not heal, you must be extra careful.
+If you have loss of feeling in your feet, changes in the shape of your feet, or foot ulcers or sores that do not heal, you must be extra careful.
 Best of all, following these simple instructions will help prevent such consequences.

 In Type 2 Diabetes Mellitus [T2DM], which is commonly found in a middle-aged person, nerve damage can cause you to lose feeling in your feet.
 You may not feel a small stone or even a blister in your shoes.
 Such small such as these can cause ulcers and even amputation.
 Keeping your blood sugar normal and taking care of your feet helps avoid cataserious foot problems.